Experience Rich History and Natural Beauty

 About Dar es Salaam, Tanzania

 Dar es Salaam (meaning ‘Haven of Peace’), is the largest city in Tanzania (population estimated at 4 million), the third-fastest-growing city in Africa and the ninth-fastest- growing in the world.
 Though Dar es Salaam lost its official status as Tanzania ‘s capital city to Dodoma in 1973, it remains the centre of the permanent central government bureaucracy and continues to serve as the capital for the surrounding Dar es Salaam Region.
 Dar offers a huge variety of city hotel accommodation options.
-As well as the central city hotel choices, many other beachside city hotel resorts are offered on the southern and northern beaches.
+As well as a choice of hotels in Dar Es Salaam city centre, many other beachside city hotel resorts are offered on the southern and northern beaches.
 Most city hotel hotels have regular discos or live music, especially at the weekends; as do the majority of bars.

 When to go to the Dar es Salaam Serena Hotel